-Users of document management solutions (DML) are subject to legal requirements for the audit-proof storage of documents.
+Users of document management solutions (DMS) are subject to legal requirements for the audit-proof storage of documents.
 Typical core requirements are unalterable archiving, traceability of process flows and long-term formats.
 These are often accompanied by questions: Can the paper originals be destroyed after archiving?
 Does the archiving process run properly and on time?
 Can an archived document still be reproduced true to the original after 10 years?

 TÜV NORD carries out technical and organisational tests and certifications tailored to the respective context in order to answer these and other questions about the revision security of your document management system.

-Partial solutions - such as scanning processes or archiving systems - can also be certified, provided the interfaces and functional delimitations are clearly documented.
+Partial solutions - such as scanning processes or archiving systems - can also be certified, provided that the interfaces and functional delimitations are clearly documented.

-The test criteria for document management solutions (PK-DML) were developed jointly by the VOI (Association of Organisation and Information Systems) and TÜV NORD.
+The test criteria for document management solutions (AC-DMS) were developed jointly by the VOI (Association of Organisation and Information Systems) and TÜV NORD.
 They cover all legal and non-legal requirements for a document management solution.

 If necessary, further regulations, guidelines and standards supplement the test basis.